Skip to main content

 Protect and promote mental health at work by managing risks

 Once an employer has identified the psychosocial risks their workers face, they need to take proactive steps to mitigate these hazards.
 There are no simple solutions here — employers cannot expect to apply a standard set of guidelines and achieve results.
 No two industries are the same, no two organisations are the same and no two employees are the same.
 Employers need to understand the profile of their workforce and the particular risks they face, and design solutions that address the root causes of mental ill health.
-This might mean adapting the design and management of work — for example, introducing flexible working or increasing employee participation in decision-making.
-It may involve creating more supportive cultures and better working environments, such as promoting work-life balance and addressing workplace bullying.
-And it may require investment in manager training, to help them recognise and respond to the mental health needs of their teams.
+This might mean adapting the design and management of work — for example, introducing flexible working and increasing employee participation in decision-making.
+It may involve creating more supportive cultures and better working environments, such as promoting greater autonomy as well as resources and support towards navigating work and life demands, while addressing social risks in the workplace, such as bullying.
+This will often require making investments in manager training in order to help them recognize and respond to the mental health needs of their teams.

 Figure 1: Work factors impact employee health